JHKLing/Red-VS-Blue-Project/README.md

 Throughout Day 2, it is important that you take screen shots of each step they complete.
 These screen shots will be used in their Day 3 Report.

-Security+ Domains
-This unit covers portions of the following domains on the Security+ exam:

-1.0 Attacks, Threats, and Vulnerabilities
-2.0 Architecture and Design
-3.0 Implementation
-4.0 Operations and Incident Response

-For more information about these Security+ domains, refer to the following resource: Security+ Exam Objectives

 Day 1:

 Red Team Vs Blue Team